-this past october marked the 35th anniversary of the release of dionne warrick’s charity single “that’s what friends are for.” the one-off collaboration with the equally iconic gladys knight, eltonjohn and stevie wonder, “that’s what friends are for” was released as a charity single in 1985 to support aids research and prevention. originally released as a very schmaltzy love song in 1982, dionne’s cover of “friends” was released just a few weeks after the aids-related death of hollywood legend rock hudson. the song now resonated as a radical message of unconditional love during a time when people living with aids faced intense homophobia and stigma.
+this past october marked the 35th anniversary of the release of dionne warrick’s cultural milestone single “that’s what friends are for.” the one-off collaboration with the equally iconic gladys knight, elton john and stevie wonder, “that’s what friends are for” was released as a charity single in 1985 to support AIDS research and prevention. originally released as a very schmaltzy and forgettable love song by rod stewart in 1982, dionne’s cover of “friends” was released just a few weeks after the AIDS-related death of rock hudson, one of america’s most beloved hollywood’s legends. hudson’s death marked a significant shift in america’s understanding of the AIDS crisis and the song’s lyrical content of unconditional love resonated with music listeners both young and old.

 here is a playlist of the many songs that soundtracked the aids epidemic by saving our lives in the moment and saving our lives forever.